MicrosoftDocs/dynamics365-guidance/guidance/business-processes/procure-to-pay-introduction.md

 ---
-title: Help organizations manage and optimize the procure to pay business processes
+title: Help organizations manage the procure to pay business processes
 description: Get introduced to the procure to pay end-to-end business process.
 Learn how Dynamics 365 apps can help organizations optimize their plan to produce processes. ms.date: 04/24/2023 ms.topic: conceptual